BookStackApp/website/content/blog/2024/bookstack-in-2023.md

 ### Going into 2024

-Looking to start of 2024 I'd like to take a step back and try out some newer technologies in the PHP space to see how they can impact or benefit BookStack users.
+Looking to start off 2024 I'd like to take a step back and try out some newer technologies in the PHP space to see how they can impact or benefit BookStack users.
 These are newer PHP server projects like roadrunner and FrankenPHP.